simulation-distance

 You need to be careful when increasing the simulation distance, because even a small increase can have a big impact on performance - especially CPU usage, as I’ll explain.

-The simulation distance is pretty much the main setting that affects CPU usage on a Minecraft server.
+The simulation distance is pretty much the main setting that affects CPU usage on a minecraft server server.
 The more chunks the server has to tick, the more CPU power it needs.

 The simulation distance does have a big effect on RAM usage, but the main thing to think about with RAM usage is the view distance.